Hugo Blaschke: Life

 Blaschke was born in Neustadt in West Prussia (now Wejherowo) and studied dentistry in Berlin and at the University of Pennsylvania.
 He trained as a dental surgeon in London and opened his own practice in late 1911.
 During World War I, he served as a military dentist in Frankfurt/Oder and in Berlin.
 After the war ended, he went back to private practice in Berlin.
 After treating Hermann Göring in 1930, Blaschke began seeing other top Nazi leaders for dental work.
 Blaschke then joined the Nazi Party on 1 February 1931.
 Göring recommended him to Hitler in 1933.
-After the successful treatment, Blaschke became Hitler's personal dentist.
+Following the successful treatment, Blaschke became Hitler's personal dentist.
 As well as Hitler, he also treated Eva Braun, Joseph Goebbels and Heinrich Himmler.
-He joined the SS on 1 May 1935 and was appointed chief dentist of the SS on 31 August 1943.
+He joined the Schutzstaffel (SS) on 1 May 1935 and was appointed chief dentist of the SS on 31 August 1943.
 He was promoted to the rank of SS-Brigadeführer on 9 November 1944.

 In 1945, as the end of Nazi Germany drew near, Blaschke accompanied Hitler to the Reich Chancellery in Berlin and the Führerbunker.
 As the Red Army was closing in on Berlin, on 20 April, Hitler ordered Blaschke, Albert Bormann, Admiral Karl-Jesko von Puttkamer, Dr. Theodor Morell, secretaries Johanna Wolf, Christa Schroeder, and other staff to leave Berlin by aircraft for the Obersalzberg.
 The group flew out of Berlin on different flights by aircraft of the Fliegerstaffel des Führers over the following three days.